agntcy/acp-spec/docs/README.md

 It contains unique name which together with a version constitutes the unique identifier of the agent.
 The uniqueness must be guaranteed within the server it is part of and more generally in the Agent Directory domain it belongs to.

 <details>
-<summary>Sample manifest metadata section for the mailcomposer agent</summary>
+<summary>Sample descriptor metadata section for the mailcomposer agent</summary>

 ```json
 {